Pokémon Unite

-Pokémon Unite (stylized as Pokémon UNITE) is a free-to-play, multiplayer online battle arena video game developed by TiMi Studio Group and published by The Pokémon Company for Android and iOS and by Nintendo for the Nintendo Switch.
-It was announced in a Pokémon Presents presentation on 24 June 2020.
+Pokémon Unite (stylized as Pokémon UNITE) is a 2021 free-to-play multiplayer online battle arena video game developed by TiMi Studio Group and published by The Pokémon Company for Android, iOS, and Nintendo Switch.
+It was announced in a Pokémon Presents presentation on 24 June 2020 as a partnership between The Pokémon Company and TiMi Studio Group owner Tencent Games.
 The game was released for the Nintendo Switch on 21 July 2021, and was released for Android and iOS in 73 countries on 22 September 2021.
-As of August 2022, the game has been downloaded over 80 million times across all platforms.
+As of July 2024, the game has been downloaded over 200 million times across all platforms.

 Gameplay

-Pokémon Unite is a multiplayer online battle arena game, with standard matches consisting of two teams, each with 5 players.
+Pokémon Unite is a multiplayer online battle arena game in the manner of TiMi's previous title Honor of Kings, with standard matches consisting of two teams, each with 5 players.
 Each match is limited to 10 minutes in duration, and the team with the highest total score by the end of each match wins.
-A team can also win if the opposing team surrenders.
-Surrendering can only happen if the match reaches the halfway mark, and if a majority vote among the team members is reached.
-If there is a tie, the team that scored the tied score first wins.
-There are limited time maps, and a game mode called Quick Battle, which is five minutes long with four players (sometimes 3) on each team.
-The Quick Battle game mode has different maps, each with some changes to the rules, size of map and species of wild Pokémon temporary event maps.
+If there is a tie, the team that reached the final score first (i.e. was previously leading in points) wins.
+A team can also win if the opposing team surrenders, which can only occur once the match reaches the halfway mark, and only if a supermajority of one team votes to surrender.
+There are limited time events with special rules, and a game mode called Quick Battle, 5 minute matches on smaller maps with 3-4 players per team and some changes to the rules.